All data is current as of 2013, unless otherwise noted.

 The state of Ohio, for the most part, passes onto its county governments the responsibility for Sixth Amendment right to counsel services.

-Ohio has a nine-member statewide indigent defense commission in its executive branch.
+Ohio has a nine-member statewide Ohio Public Defender Commission in its executive branch.
 The commission is appointed by the Governor (5 appointments – 2 each from the major political parties) and the Supreme Court (4 appointments – 2 each from the major political parties).

-The commission oversees the Ohio State Public Defender (OSPD), but unlike state-level defender agencies in other jurisdictions, OSPD only provides direct representation in certain types of cases.
+The commission oversees the Office of the Ohio Public Defender (OPD), but unlike state-level defender agencies in other jurisdictions, OPD only provides direct representation in certain types of cases.
 The commission is also responsible for promulgating statewide standards, but for decades it failed to do so.

 How the right to counsel is funded